Dangerous Woman: Background and conception

-However, after months of speculation, while discussing the album's direction in interview with Jimmy Kimmel Live!, Grande revealed that she was no longer sure of the name, and that she might re-title the album after another song on the album.
-"A really long time ago I was convinced that it was going to be called Moonlight because its [sic] one of my favorite songs that we did for the album," the singer explained.
-"And now, as we're wrapping things up, of course I've been writing and singing, we're at the final stretch... now there's this other song that has thrown me for a whirlwind and I love it so much, it's changed everything."
-She announced the new title of the album, Dangerous Woman, on February 22, 2016, through her Snapchat and Twitter accounts.
-The following day, she posted a photo on Instagram with a caption quoting Egyptian feminist writer Nawal El Saadawi's 1975 novel, Woman at Point Zero as follows: "They said, 'You are a savage and dangerous woman.'
+However, after months of speculation, while discussing the album's direction in interview with Jimmy Kimmel Live!, Grande revealed that she had reconsidered the title Moonlight despite initially intending to name the project after one of her favorite songs from the record.
+She explained that another track created during the final stages of production had "changed everything", which led her to consider renaming the album.
+The new title of the album was revealed to be Dangerous Woman; she posted a photo on Instagram with a caption quoting Egyptian feminist writer Nawal El Saadawi's 1975 novel, Woman at Point Zero: "They said, 'You are a savage and dangerous woman.'
 I am speaking the truth.
-And the truth is savage and dangerous".
-As to why the album name was changed, Grande stated that it had to do with portraying herself as a stronger person and to empower fans, saying:

-"'Moonlight' is a lovely song, and it's a lovely title.
-It's really romantic, and it definitely ties together the old music and the new music, but 'Dangerous Woman' is a lot stronger. ...
+And the truth is savage and dangerous."
+As to why the album name was changed, Grande stated that it had to do with portraying herself as a stronger person and to empower fans, saying: Moonlight' is a lovely song, and it's a lovely title.
+It's really romantic, and it definitely ties together the old music and the new music, but 'Dangerous Woman' is a lot stronger. [...]
 To me, a dangerous woman is someone who's not afraid to take a stand, be herself and to be honest."

-The album artwork features Grande wearing a latex bunny mask while portraying a very seductive image in contrast to the covers of her previous albums.
-In an interview with Chris Martins for Billboard, Grande explained that the cover was inspired by the Super Bunny costume: "The Super Bunny is my superhero, or supervillain—whatever I'm feeling on the day", says Grande.
-"Whenever I doubt myself or question choices I know in my gut are right—because other people are telling me other things—I'm like, 'What would that bad bitch Super Bunny do?'
-She helps me call the shots", she said.
-Grande finished work on the album on January 21, 2016.
+The cover artwork of Dangerous Woman features Grande wearing a latex bunny mask while portraying a seductive image in contrast to the covers of her previous albums.
+In an interview with Chris Martins for Billboard, Grande explained that the cover was inspired by her alter ego, "Super Bunny", stating: "The Super Bunny is my superhero, or supervillain—whatever I'm feeling on the day.
+Whenever I doubt myself or question choices I know in my gut are right—because other people are telling me other things—I'm like, 'What would that bad bitch Super Bunny do?'
+She helps me call the shots."
+Grande finished work on the album in January 2016.